Extracurricular programmes

 ShowQuest ToiTerm 1 & 2

-The Wearable Arts (WOW) programme is an exciting opportunity for Year 8 students to showcase their creativity and design skills.
+The Wearable Arts (WOW) programme – Show Quest Toi, is an exciting opportunity for Year 8 students to showcase their creativity and design skills.
 Students continue developing garments they began in Year 7, working towards a stunning performance at the St James Theatre.
+Each year, the competition features five changing categories, encouraging students to innovate and express themselves through original designs.
+Garments must include at least 70% recycled materials, promoting sustainability and creative reuse.

 Students take part in Term 1 Enrichment sessions every Friday afternoon, along with additional lunchtime workshops for extra support.
 The experience culminates in a professional photo shoot and an evening parade at the St James Theatre, where students present their creations before a live audience.